The Gibb River Road has become so popular in recent years, it is rather busy these days.

 You don't need a permit to travel on the Gibb River Road, the Kalumburu Road, the Mitchell Plateau Track or to access any of the usual attractions.

 However, you do need a permit if you want to enter the Kalumburu Aboriginal community, and you have to organise it before you leave.
-Any of the Kimberley tourist information centres can do that for you, or you can do it online at the Department of Aboriginal Affairs.
+This Entry Permit to travel through Aboriginal Land is issued by the Department of Aboriginal Affairs.
+It is free and should only take a day or two to process online.

-Any other travel on tracks across Aboriginal land requires a permit.
+Any other travel on tracks across Aboriginal land (e.g. Carson River Track) requires a permit.

 Make sure your vehicle is mechanically sound and have it checked over and serviced before you leave..